<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <ul class="wp-block-list">

-<li>paper, pens, pencils, crayons, glue, tape, sissors</li>
+<li>Paper, pens, pencils, crayons, glue, tape, scissors </li>

-<li>30 min. to get your kid organized, started and into the lapbooking mood</li>
+<li>30 minutes to get your kid settled, started, and in the mood to make something</li>

 </ul>